Today, you’re going to learn how to make your opponents mad.

 Attack their weaknesses relentlessly!

-If I see a missed backhand return on an off paced kick serve, I’m going to keep serving their backhand side until they make 2-3 in a row (adjusting pace & spin).
+If I see a missed backhand return on a slow 2nd serve, I’m going to keep serving to their backhand side until they make 2-3 in a row, while adjusting pace & spin.

 Follow these simple rules to start frustrating the players on the other side of the net and winning more doubles matches!